Recipe by Maille®

 This "Maille® Vegetable Dijon Dressing" was quite delicious.
 I made mine with stone-ground mustard, and it had a lovely appearance owing to the mustard seeds.
 The sharpness of the mustard contrasted wonderfully with the tanginess of the lemon juice and the sweetness of the honey.
 I served it over steamed asparagus and fresh-sliced tomatoes and it was perfect.
 I will definitely make this recipe again.
-It is a very good alternative to cheese sauce for those of us who are dairy intolerant.
 Thank you Maille for sharing your recipe.

 I only used the dressing with artisan lettuce and chopped egg.
 It was excellent.

 * Percent Daily Values are based on a 2,000 calorie diet.

 Servings Per Recipe: 4

 ** Calories from Fat: 92

 The most-tender new vegetables are here just in time for early spring salads!